An Exact and Robust Conformal Inference Method for Counterfactual and Synthetic Controls: Theory

 \begin{assumption}[Consistency of the Counterfactual Estimators under the Null] Let there be sequences of constants $\delta_T$ and $\gamma_T$ converging to zero.
 Assume that with probability $1- \gamma_T$, \begin{enumerate} \item the mean squared estimation error is small, $\| \hat P^N - P^N \|^2_{2}/T \leq\delta^2_{T}$; \item for $T_{0}+1\leq t\leq T$, the pointwise errors are small, $|\hat P^N_t- P^N_t| \leq\delta_{T}$. \end{enumerate} \end{assumption}

-Assumption \ref{ass:high_level_est_error} imposes weak and easy-to-verify conditions on the performance of the estimators $\hat P^N_t$ of the counterfactual mean proxies $P^N_t$.
+Assumption \ref{ass:high_level_est_error} imposes weak and easy-to-verify conditions on the performance of the estimators $\hat P_t^N$ of the counterfactual mean proxies $P_t^N$.
 These conditions are readily implied by the existing results for many estimators discussed in Section \ref{sec:conformal_inference}.
-In Section \ref{sec:primitive_conditions}, we provide explicit primitive conditions as well as references to primitive conditions which imply Assumption \ref{ass:high_level_est_error}.
+In Section \ref{sec:primitive_conditions}, we provide explicit primitive conditions and references to primitive conditions implying Assumption \ref{ass:high_level_est_error}.\footnote{While our general results in this section are non-asymptotic, some of the analysis in Section \ref{sec:primitive_conditions} will not be non-asymptotic in nature.}